 This is actually something that I warn brides about if they want silver on their cakes.
 Without the right lighting, silver metallic details can look grey, not silver.
 With a camera flash the details on metallic cakes might make the photos look a lot more metallic than the actual cake did.
 If the bride is okay with pewter, not bright silver, this might be okay, but I always warn people anyway.

-Using the gold cakes on my pinterest board as an example, look at how the camera flash and the lighting is reflecting off of the metallic and makes some parts of the gold and silver look brighter.
-This makes the entire cake look really metallic because your brain fills in the blanks and tells you to see the entire thing as metallic if part of it is reflecting that way.
-If these cakes hadn't been photographed with the same lighting, though, they wouldn't have looked as shiiiiiiny.
+Using this gold cake as an example, look at how the camera flash and the lighting is reflecting off of the metallic and makes some parts of the gold look brighter.
+This makes the entire cake look metallic because your brain fills in the blanks and tells you to see the entire thing as metallic if part of it is reflecting that way.

 So I think that the key to getting a very metallic look to a cake would be to use a thick coat of the luster dust in alcohol, and then make sure that the lighting in the venue is conducive to enhancing the shine.
 Suggest that the bride have a lighting person put a pin spot shining on the cake table if she wants a super reflective, metallic surface.
 If the room is too dark it will look gold, but it won't shine.